AltorvoAV/TFT-lore/content/Miscellaneous/Dreams.md

 - a mask, sculpted in your own image.
 - The four of them hold it out — together — its hollow eyes locked to yours.
 - A voice (their voice? your own?) whispers:
-- “Will you become who you’re told to be?”
+- “*Will you become who you’re told to be?*”
 -
 - But before you can answer — crack.
 - Glass fracturing beneath pressure.